Please visit this page to stay current on our COVID protocol.

 A nurse or nurses will meet the owner at the entrance/in the lobby to initially assess their pet, ask for permission to administer treatments, perform CPR if necessary, etc.

-The pet will then be taken to the ER where a doctor will immediately evaluate the pet, and initial treatments and/or diagnostics will be performed.
+The pet will be taken to the ER where nurses begin any approved lifesaving actions, a doctor will immediately evaluate the pet, and initial treatments and/or diagnostics will be performed.

-The pet owner will be asked to remain in the lobby or will be ushered to a private exam room by one of our CSRs.
+The pet owner will be asked to remain in the lobby or will be escorted to a private exam room by one of our CSRs.

-Once the pet has been stabilized, the doctor will then meet with the owner(s) to update them on the situation and discuss the medical plan moving forward
+As soon as possible, the doctor will meet with the owner(s) to update them on the situation and discuss the medical plan moving forward.

 As one can imagine, the life and times in a Veterinary ER is very similar to that of a human ER, and our team members take their jobs very seriously to provide the utmost of veterinary medical care to the animals, but also ensure that the pet owners are treated with kindness and compassion as this is a stressful event for all involved.
 Here at MVA we dedicate ourselves to providing excellent service, exceptional skill, and extraordinary care from the front desk to the ER floor.
 We are here for you and your pets, 24/7/365 – and we always will be.